 Aside from housing an expansive library and thousands of paintings and ceramics, the museum also serves as a venue for exhibitions, programs, lectures, concerts, and movie screenings.
 It also offers painting workshops for children and young adults ($135 for members and $175 for non-members).

-As of this writing, the Crocker Art Museum is the only museum in the Sacramento area accredited by the American Alliance of Museums, which certifies that it operates and manages the collections in accordance with the professional museum standards.
+The American Alliance of Museums has accredited the Crocker Art Museum as the only museum in the Sacramento area that operates and manages its collections in accordance with professional museum standards.

 Schedule: Tuesday to Sunday from 10 am to 5 pm (on Thursday the operating hours are extended till 9 pm)